Cloud-CV/EvalAI/docs/source/host_challenge.md

 For code-upload challenges, the environment image is expected to be created by the host and the agent image is to be pushed by the participants.

-Please refer to the [Writing Code Upload Challenge Evaluation](evaluation_scripts.html#writing-code-upload-challenge-evaluation) section to complete this step.
+Please refer to the [Writing Code-Upload Challenge Evaluation](evaluation_scripts.html#writing-code-upload-challenge-evaluation) section to complete this step.

 ### Step 4: Edit challenge HTML templates